Previous dayApril 11, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 11, 2026, worldwide seismic activity registered a magnitude 4.4 earthquake 208 km SE of Taira, Japan at 20:04 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+At 20:04 UTC on April 11, 2026, a magnitude 4.4 tremor occurred 208 km SE of Taira, Japan.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 25.335°N, 129.656°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 25.335°, 129.656°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11